 Families can find support groups in their local area by visiting sites like Al-Anon.org or Nar-Anon.org.
 The PAL Group is another major support network for families in Arizona and Indiana.
-Attending groups in person is recommended, as this type of face-to-face interaction is most beneficial.
+Attending groups in person are recommended, as this type of face-to-face interaction is most beneficial.
 But, for families who may not be in a position to attend support groups in person each week, they are also offered in electronic formats.

 Support groups are an opportunity to listen, learn and feel understood.
 The environment is supportive and nonjudgmental.
 For once, families don’t have to feel secretive or closed off from the world.
-They can listen to other families’ struggles and share their own, if they choose.
+They can listen to other families’ struggles and share their own if they choose.
 Since these types of community-based groups are autonomously run, it’s a good idea to try out several of them to find a group that resonates with you.

 Addicts should attend their own support groups when they leave treatment, as this is an important part of long-term recovery.
 Attending these groups can be difficult for some addicts, as they may not be ready to be open and honest with others.

-There’s more that families can do to help their loved one through early recovery, such as providing them with a stable, sober environment, encouraging healthy eating and lifestyle habits and having firm expectations.
+There’s more than families can do to help their loved one through early recoveries, such as providing them with a stable, sober environment, encouraging healthy eating and lifestyle habits and having firm expectations.
 It’s common for families to be too easy on recovering addicts, but a bit of structure is critical to getting addicts back on their feet.
 For more information on what you can do to help your loved one, check out the above video from Geffen Liberman or call The River Source at 866-294-9331.